vacu9708/Simon-game/README.md

 * The order the buttons blink is random.
 * The speed the buttons blink gets faster and faster as the game progresses.
 * If you get the order wrong, you lose the game

+The way of installing SFML is written in Dodge poop page.